 • How transformational leadership and evidence-based practice can create a work environment that promotes quality output and safety.

 • How this leadership style is also associated with employee retention.

-• How transformational leadership influence the structure of the organization and motivate current employees to buy into the new direction.
+• How transformational leadership influences the structure of the organization and motivates current employees to buy into the new direction.

 • The pros and cons of Transformational Leadership